 - Curricular programs in key areas such as sustainability and diversity

-Calvin College has long been a leader in producing Christian scholarship and promoting the life of the mind among Christian scholars and lay people.
+Calvin University has long been a leader in producing Christian scholarship and promoting the life of the mind among Christian scholars and lay people.
 This calling is more vital than ever in a time when the value of deep learning is threatened by narrow concerns about job training.
 "The life of the mind" includes the classroom and extends beyond it, "in articles, books, workshops, conferences, and performances for larger audiences," in specialized academic fields, professional settings more broadly, the CRC and other Christian communities, and public life in West Michigan, the nation, and the world.
 No one model of scholarship defines productivity and success in these endeavors; rather, we honor the diverse gifts of individuals, in different phases of their careers, as well as the diverse needs and expectations of different fields of work.
-Securing this aspect of the College's mission requires providing faculty with adequate resources to do scholarship, engaging students in faculty research, as appropriate in different disciplines, effectively communicating the fruits of this work to diverse academic, Christian, and public audiences, and measuring how well we are doing in this task.
-Such measuring is meant not to exact burdensome new expectations of productivity, but rather to monitor how well the College is doing in sustaining and enabling our faculty in the life of the mind while modeling that life in and out of the classroom.
-Scholarship and creativity in the arts will remain a distinctive and compelling feature of Calvin College's mission.
+Securing this aspect of the University's mission requires providing faculty with adequate resources to do scholarship, engaging students in faculty research, as appropriate in different disciplines, effectively communicating the fruits of this work to diverse academic, Christian, and public audiences, and measuring how well we are doing in this task.
+Such measuring is meant not to exact burdensome new expectations of productivity, but rather to monitor how well the University is doing in sustaining and enabling our faculty in the life of the mind while modeling that life in and out of the classroom.
+Scholarship and creativity in the arts will remain a distinctive and compelling feature of Calvin University's mission.

 - Secure stable support for faculty scholarship.